OpenCommerce-xyz/LICENCE.pay/README.md

-# AILicense.pay - Monetize Your AI Code Usage
+# AILicense.pay - Monetize Your Github

 **License.pay** is a licensing format that enables monetization of open-source software strictly for AI usage.
 It allows developers to set clear terms for code usage by AI while ensuring fair compensation.